Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Choose a Resident Agent

 To have a Corporation in Michigan, a Michigan Resident Agent (called a Registered Agent in many states) must be identified to act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
-This can either be a resident of Michigan or a commercial Resident Agent service.
+This can be a Michigan resident or a commercial Resident Agent service.

 You can act as the Corporation’s Resident Agent in Michigan, and you are not required to pay for a Resident Agent.
 The requirements to be a Resident Agent are generally available during normal business hours and have a physical street address in the state.
 A PO Box is not allowed.

-Related: Do I Need a Resident Agent in Michigan?
+Related: Do I Need To Hire A Resident Agent In Michigan?

 Step 3: File the Michigan Articles of Incorporation